apratina/aquawatch-backend/README.md

 - `REAL_AWS_REGION` → your current `$AWS_REGION`

 When `train=false`, a “UseExistingModel” step supplies a pre-existing model artifact for inference.
-When `train=true`, the training job runs synchronously and the resulting model artifact is forwarded to infer.
+When `train=true`, the training job runs synchronously, then the `RecordTrainModel` Lambda (`aquawatch-train-tracker`) persists a record into `train-model-tracker`, and the resulting model artifact is forwarded to infer.

 ## Development